top of page

 c.
 Holy Spirit-inspired writers.

-They were prophets, disciples, and believers in God.
+The Biblical writers were disciples, followers of Jesus, and believers in God.

 a.
 Authors credit Gilgamesh with writing the book of David.

 b.
-The story of an Arabian knight who fought on the side of the Christians.
+The narrative revolves around an Arabian knight who fought alongside the Christians.

 c.
-Gilgamesh is believed to be a made-up legendary king from ancient Mesopotamia.
+It is believed to be a made-up legendary story of a king from ancient Mesopotamia.

 c.
-This is a story about a king of Uruk in Mesopotamia.
+This incident is most likely a fictional story about a king of Uruk in Mesopotamia.

-Many people believe this story to be true and connect it with the Biblical account of a great flood and the idea of the afterlife.
+Many people believe this story to be true and connect it with the Biblical account of the massive flood and the idea of the afterlife.

 The Epic of Gilgamesh is a story written on twelve tablets.

-George Smith discovered the first Assyrian tablets in 1872.
+George Smith discovered the Assyrian tablets in 1872.

-One table tells a parallel story of Noah and the Ark.
+One tablet tells a parallel story of Noah and the Ark.

 The names differ, but the facts are the same.

-The Epic of Gilgamesh validates the Bible as they both tell the same story.
+Some believe that the Epic of Gilgamesh validates the Bible because both contain the same story.

 3. What is the Moabite Stone?

-a.
-It tells of a war fought with Israel as described in the Bible.
+c.
+The stone tells the story of a war fought with Israel as described in the Bible.

 A missionary in Jerusalem found the stone tablet in 1868.